mduvekot/writingclub/writingclub/What is a tool.md

-On LinkedIn (OK, who does that?) you can read things like:
+On LinkedIn (OK, who reads that?) you can read things like:

 The "perfect" tool is the one that it's available by the client and solves their problems.

 About that.
-No, a wrench is not a a good substitute for a hammer.
+No, the perfect tool is not whatever you happen to have at hand.
+A swiss army knife is a bad screwdriver.
+A wrench is not a a good substitute for a hammer.
 A nail gun is a substitute for a hammer.
 It makes putting nails in lumber much faster, but if you use a nail gun, you'll STILL use a hammer when the head of the nail is not quite flush with the piece.
 You'll use the claw to pull out a misfired nail.
 You'll use something like a palm nailer when there's no space.
 You'll use a specific type on nailer, a finish nailer or a framing nailer or a roofing nailer.
 You cannot rip a piece of lumber with a  nailer or a hammer., that;'s wahat a (again, specialized) saw is for

 A thing that you call a tool is not a tool if it can be replaced by anything.